James Walker (New South Wales politician): Qualifications, occupations and interests

-James Walker joined the Royal Marine Artillery and arrived in Sydney in September 1823 as an officer with the Royal Marine Artillery as an officer on half-pay and a shareholder with his elder brother William and two nephews, William Bejamin snd one other in William Walker & Company; merchants, coastal shippers and whalers.
+James Walker joined the Royal Marine Artillery and arrived in Sydney in September 1823 as an officer with the Royal Marine Artillery as an officer on half-pay and a shareholder with his elder brother William and two nephews, William Bejamin and one other in William Walker & Company; merchants, coastal shippers and whalers.
 He was soon granted 2000 acres at Wallerawang and settled there in 1824.
 He visited London with his brother in 1831, founding Walker Bros. & Company; in which in the late 1830s exported large quantities of wool to London.
 In the 1840s he joined the squatting rush, acquiring large holdings.
 In 1854 his interests included sixteen runs totalling 256,000 acres in the Bligh District, four runs totalling 70,500 acres in the Wellington District, and Baradean, 19,840 acres on the Liverpool Plains.